sagemathinc/cocalc-doc/source/teaching-tips_and_tricks.rst

 Verifing Student Activity
 =============================

 In some situations it may be useful to confirm when work was done in a student project.
+(See also: :ref:`Export student file use <export-file-use>`.)

 * If you open the :doc:`activity log <project-log>` for a student project, you can see who opened any file and when.